Saul Maslavi: Biography

-Saul Maslavi was born on October 14, 1964 in Tehran, Iran to Feryal and Jacob Maslavi.
+Maslavi was born on October 14, 1964, in Tehran, Imperial State of Persia, to parents Feryal and Jacob Maslavi.
 He grew up in Tehran until he was eleven years old, after which he moved to England.
 While in England, Maslavi attended Shiplake College, a boarding school for boys.
 A year before his scheduled high school graduation from Shiplake, he moved to the United States, where he attended John L. Miller Great Neck North High School.
 In 1982, Maslavi attended Baruch College in Manhattan.

 His father, Jacob, started a fashion company called Jovani.
 He attended night classes and helped to grow the Jovani brand.

 Maslavi married Orly Maslavi, an optometrist from California, in 1993.
 They have four children, three boys and one girl.

 Jovani Fashion

 Jovani Fashion was founded in 1983 by Jacob Maslavi and his sons, Abraham and Saul Maslavi.
 The company started as a ten-person operation, designing and manufacturing fifteen styles of dresses for specialty boutiques.
 Jovani Fashion began primarily as an evening wear company but explored other markets in 1990, such as the growing prom and cocktail trends.
 By 1992, Jovani’s popularity had increased and business was booming.
 Production moved to China, while designs and patterns were still created in the US.
 In 1996, Jovani brought on American designer Sherri Hill to assist in the expansion of their prom and pageant market; the designer remained with the fashion house for the next twelve years.
 After his father’s passing in 2006, Maslavi became the unofficial owner of Jovani Fashions.
 A year later, Maslavi opened a second Jovani showroom in Atlanta, Georgia that was renovated in April 2015.